MapAnything: Universal Feed-Forward Metric 3D Reconstruction: Implementation Details

 \section{Implementation Details}

-We use the AdamW \cite{KingmB2015} optimizer with a peak learning rate of $5\cdot10^{-6}$ for the pre-trained DINOv2 model \cite{oquab2023dinov2}, and $10^{-4}$ for everything else.
+We use the AdamW \cite{KingmB2015} optimizer with a peak learning rate of $5\cdot10^{-6}$ for the pre-trained DINOv2 encoder \cite{OquabDMVSKFHMEABGHHLMRSSXJMLJB2024}, and $10^{-4}$ for everything else.
 For the learning rate schedule, we employ a 10\% linear warmup to the peak and subsequently use a half-cycle cosine decay to a $100\times$ lower value.
 For the optimizer, we also use a weight decay of 0.05, $\beta_1 \!=\!
 0.9$, and $\beta_2 \!=\!
 0.95$.
 For every batch, the input images and dense geometric quantities are resized and cropped so that the maximum dimension is 518 pixels and aspect ratio is randomized from 3:1 to 1:2.
 We use color jitter, Gaussian blur, and grayscale conversion as augmentations.
-We further employ mixed precision training and gradient checkpointing for DINOv2 to improve training efficiency and GPU memory utilization.
+We further employ mixed precision training and gradient checkpointing for DINOv2 encoder to improve training efficiency and GPU memory utilization.
 We also use gradient norm clipping with a threshold of 1 for additional training stability.
 Lastly, we use a dynamic batching scheme where the batch size is changed based on the number of views in a batch.
-We find that it is effective to train the model with a two-stage curriculum (420K steps): (1) 6 days on 64 H200-140GB GPUs with an effective batch size varying from 768 to 1,536 with the number of views varying from 4 to 2, respectively, and (2) 4 days on 64 H200-140GB GPUs with a 10$\times$ lower peak LR and an effective batch size that varies from 128 to 1,536 with views varying from 24 to 2, respectively.

-The training setup for the ablations presented in \cref{para:insights} is the same as above where the only difference is the effective batch size.
-We use an 8$\times$ lower effective batch size, resulting in a compute requirement equal to a single H200-140GB GPU node with 8 GPUs.
-We find that this ablation batch size is sufficient for convergence and only provides marginal degradation compared to the larger-scale trainings.
+We find that it is effective to train the model with a two-stage curriculum (420K steps): (1) 6 days on 64 H200-140GB GPUs with an effective batch size varying from 768 to 1536 with the number of views varying from 4 to 2, respectively, and (2) 4 days on 64 H200-140GB GPUs with a 10$\times$ lower peak LR and an effective batch size that varies from 128 to 1536 with views varying from 24 to 2, respectively.
+The training setup for the ablations presented in \cref{para:insights} is the same as above where the only difference is the effective batch size (8$\times$ lower but leading to sufficient convergence).